Africa and Other Summer Public Interest Law International Externships

 Since summer 2002, over 120 Washington University Law students have worked or studied in Africa with assistance from Professor Tokarz.
 Students have interned for ten weeks in the summer for legal aid and public interest law organizations, and courts and tribunals in Africa.
 In their placements, students engage in client interviewing and counseling, community education, negotiation and dispute resolution, human rights research and policy reporting, prison visits, trial preparation, and/or appellate brief writing.
 Professors Tokarz, Sadat, and Peil also assist students interested in interning in other countries.

-Recent field placements include:
+Recent externships include:

 - Legal Aid Board in Durban, South Africa, which provides legal assistance on civil and criminal matters to indigent individuals in South Africa.